Get,

 Introduction

-The human blood contains a number of different cells that serve various purposes.
-The cells include red blood cells, white blood cells and platelets.
-Platelets are cells that are responsible for helping the blood clot in the event that we cut ourselves or have any bleeding anywhere else.
+Human blood consists of different types of cells, each serving a distinct purpose.
+These cells include red blood cells, white blood cells, and platelets.
+Platelets are cells that are responsible for helping the blood clot when we cut ourselves or have any bleeding from any other form of injury.

-In order for the platelets to function normally, it is important for us to be physically healthy.
-However, in certain conditions, the platelet count can reduce dramatically which can be a problem for overall health.
-If the platelet counts are low, it can result in not just minor bleeding from tiny cuts and bruises but also catastrophic bleeding inside the gut or around the brain.
+For platelets to function properly, it is important for us to be physically healthy.
+However, in certain conditions, the platelet count can reduce dramatically which can affect overall health.
+If the platelet counts are low, it can result in not just minor bleeding from tiny cuts and bruises, but in more severe cases, it can result in internal bleeding, such as in the gut or around the brain.

 How To Increase Platelet Count Naturally

-It is therefore essential to know how to improve platelet count either through medication or naturally.
-In this article, we shall take a brief look at how you can increase the platelet counts in your blood through natural methods in various clinical conditions.
+Therefore, it is essential to know how to improve platelet count, whether through medication or through natural methods.
+In this article, we will take a brief look at how platelet counts can be increased in the blood through natural methods in various clinical conditions.

 In simple terms, platelets are blood-clotting cells.
-When there is any damage to the lining of blood vessels, platelets team up and stick together in an attempt to plug the damage.
+When there is any damage to the lining of blood vessels, platelets stick together in an attempt to plug the damage.
 Normally, we have around 1.5 lac to 4 lac platelets per microliter of blood.
-Any number lesser than 1.5 lac is called thrombocytopenia, while a number greater than 4 lac is called thrombocytosis.
+Any number lesser than 1.5 lac is called thrombocytopenia, while a number greater than 4 lac is called thrombocytosis2.

 The shape of platelets is quite amazing.
 When platelets are inactive, they are shaped in the form of small plates.
-However, when they are activated by signals released from damaged blood vessels, they change their shape so that they become sticky and can plug any bleeding anywhere.
+However, when they are activated by signals released from damaged blood vessels, they change their shape so that they become sticky and can plug any bleeding that occurs in the body.

-Just of note, one of the causes of heart attacks is excessive activation of these platelets.
+Interestingly, one of the causes of heart attacks is excessive activation of these platelets.
 When there is damage to the blood vessels within the heart, the platelets clump together and form a mass of platelets and other material called a thrombus.
-This thrombus completely occludes a blood vessel and can lead to a heart attack.
-Treatment that is given for such individuals are medications that reduce the activation of platelets and prevent them from forming these clumps.
-These drugs are called antiplatelet agents and include aspirin, clopidogrel, prasugrel and ticagrelor.
+This thrombus completely blocks the blood vessel and can lead to a heart attack.
+Treatment that is given for such individuals are medications (such as antiplatelet drugs) that reduce the activation of platelets and prevent them from forming these clumps1.

-At times, however, the platelet counts can reduce significantly.
-As mentioned earlier, this is called thrombocytopenia and is complicated by bleeding from sites such as the stomach, bowel and even around the brain.
-Low platelet count can occur from viral fevers, dengue fever, certain bone marrow conditions such as leukemia or lymphoma, chemotherapy drugs that are given for cancer, certain medications and even excessive alcohol consumption.
-It is therefore important that natural ways be utilized for how to increase platelets.
+However, there are times when the platelet counts can reduce significantly (thrombocytopenia) and can lead to complications such as bleeding from the stomach, bowel, and even the brain.
+Low platelet count can occur from viral fevers, dengue fever, certain bone marrow conditions such as leukaemia or lymphoma, certain medications (such as chemotherapy drugs), or even excessive alcohol consumption.
+Therefore, it is sometimes beneficial to consider natural ways to increase platelets with the guidance from a healthcare provider.

 Here are the measurements for different levels of platelets in the blood.
-Platelets are measured by checking how many platelets are in 1 microlitre of blood μL.
+Platelets are measured by checking how many platelets are in 1 microlitre of blood2.

 1. Thrombocytosis (high platelet level)